YakubMordon/YakubMordon/README.md

 From May 2022 to June 2023, I embarked on a self-study journey to learn C#.
 At this point, my learning on this course is complete, and I am actively seeking job opportunities.
 In parallel, I am a third-year student, dedicated to expanding my knowledge through the .NET platform!

-🎓 Currently studying at the National University "Lviv Polytechnic."
+🎓 Currently studying at the National University "Lviv Polytechnic"

 🎉 Successfully completed the "Practical C#" course and Meta React Native Specialization!

-⌛  At the moment, I am taking the Meta Front-End Specialization series of courses and EPAM .NET Development course.
+⌛  At the moment, I am taking the Meta Front-End Specialization series of courses and EPAM .NET Development course

 ---